franvergara66/franvergara66.github.io/_pages/projects.md

 > - Set up the GOVECS cloud infrastructure and deploy the system.
 > - Together with the Product development team, validate the changes in the IoT Cloud (Company Cloud Platform) and ensure the correct functioning of the platform and the communication between the devices, the cloud, and the Sharing solution.
 > - Create configuration files and SSH keys for each IoT device.

+### Project Name: Azure Landing Zone
+Company: Govecs AG - 03.2021 - 09.2021
+Project: Azure Landing Zone Project: Implementation of a multi-account structure that allows secure and independent isolation of a cloud IT environment, enabling governance by segregating financial, administrative, and operational functions.
+Role: Technical Consultant
+Team size: N/A
+Technical environment: Azure
+Methodological environment: N/A

+Activities:
+> - Participated in the contractual, technical review of the Azure Cloud solution offers regarding the licensing attachments of the technologies used in their software to ensure that there would be no licensing issues in the future.
+> - Simple point of contact between different departments and third-party companies for validation of contracts, quotes, licenses, or high-level support.
+> -Responsible for the orchestration of tasks between the different areas of the organization: Marketing, Operations, and Product Development.
+> - Set up the GOVECS cloud infrastructure and deploy the system.
+> - Meet with different departments to gather information about the needs, roles and functionalities of the members of the different areas of the company.

 ### Project Name: Zoom Sharing GOLD